goudreinette/blog/_src/posts/2017-04-20-writing-a-lisp-string-interpolation.md

 ```

 Both symbols and lists are supported.
-It would be possible to support the other types of expressions as well, but since they are already printed literally, it wouldn't make much of a difference.
+It would be possible to support the other types of expressions as well, but they are already evaluated and printed literally.

 ## Native
-To append strings, a new primitive function was necessary.
+To append strings, a new primitive function is required.
 `stringAppend` turns all it's arguments into strings, and concatenates them.
 `unpackString` differs slightly from show: it doesn't surround strings with quotes.